wascarleonel/temp3/README.md

 	</header>
 	<main>
 		<section class="section">
+<style>.name {color: white;}
 			<h2>A Little About Me</h2>
 			<p>I've honed my craft as a wordsmith and take pride in transforming complex ideas into engaging and accessible content in both digital (Audio, Video, E-books, etc.) and traditional or physical.</p>
 <p></p>
 <p>As a lifelong learner and passionate educator, I believe in the transformative power of knowledge and the importance of clear and effective communication.
-My commitment to excellence and innovation drives me to explore new approaches and techniques to deliver the best results possible.</p>
+My commitment to excellence and innovation drives me to explore new approaches and techniques to deliver the best results possible.</p> </style>
 		</section>

  		<section class="section">